erdoukki/lede-insomnia/docs/ext-root.md

 df -h

 # THIS IS MY OWN SETUP
+# if the WAN is not DHCP then have to restore the config first
 # this is my own setup, you don't needed
 # just in my /dev/sda3 i have monthly, weekly and daily backup
 mkdir -p /opt/